Skip to product information

 Shipping calculated at checkout.

-> This item is out of the catalogue, see available documents here <
+> This item is no longer in the catalogue, see the available documents here <

-Drawing by Jan D. Ros, representing Rabindranath Tagore, with Tagore's signature.
-It comes with a document indicating where and when the design was executed and a rare book by Jan D. Ros.
-In Dutch.
-29cm x 21.4cm.
-Holland, 1920.
-Good condition.
-Single piece.
+• It comes with a document indicating where and when the drawing was made and a rare book by Jan D. Ros.

 Sunday, September 19th.
 I met Tagore, I awaited him at the railway station.
 The first thing I saw was his shining gray hair in the compartment.
 He noticed me and it seemed as if he recognized me.
 He is a fine honorable figure.
 He was dressed in grey, wearing a blue robe and a high black cap on his head.
 He wore eye-glasses.
 His voice is soft and pleasant to listen to.
 It sounds somewhat high of tone and a bit breathless.
-He has his long hair and beard.
+He has his hair and beard long.
 He spreads a strong influence of purity and serenity.
-It is as though it is surrounded by a fresh, clean and healthy atmosphere.
-And his appearance is in a stately way and very much in harmony.
+It is as though he is surrounded by a fresh, clean and healthy atmosphere.
+And its appearance is in a stately way and very much in harmony.
 He is a little bit taller than I am, and one year younger.
 But in the presence of his honor I felt like a street-boy, with my cap, my plain trousers and my red shoes.
-The ticketman from the railway station, who knows me well, asked: "This must be a very highly placed person, Doctor Van Eeden?"
+The ticketman from the railway station, who knows me well, asked: "This must be a very highly placed person, doctor Van Eeden?"
 "Yes" I said, "very highly placed indeed".
 I have never known any person with such a "presence" which everyone should feel such respect for.
 Tagore enjoyed himself in the bright cloudy sky and the low landscape just as flat as Bengal.

 View full details